philipturner/swift-colab/README.md

 In March 2021, Google [ended](./Documentation/ColabSupportHistory.md) built-in Swift support on Colaboratory as part of the shutdown of [Swift for TensorFlow (S4TF)](https://github.com/tensorflow/swift).
 When new contributors temporarily revived S4TF, a Swift Colab kernel became essential for testing whether TPU acceleration still worked.
 This repository is the successor to [google/swift-jupyter](https://github.com/google/swift-jupyter), rewritten entirely in Swift.

 Swift-Colab is an accessible way to do programming with Swift.
 It runs in a browser, taking only 30 seconds to start up.
 It is perfect for programming on Chromebooks and tablets, which do not have the full functionality of a desktop.
 You can access a free NVIDIA GPU for machine learning and use the standard C bindings for OpenCL - instead of Python wrappers.
-Furthermore, the [updated S4TF](https://github.com/s4tf/s4tf) runs on Colab.

 For an in-depth look at how and why this repository was created, check out the [summary of its history](./Documentation/ColabSupportHistory.md).